 Catch a Flick at St George Open Air Cinema

-St. George Open Air Cinema is another Sydney summer tradition.
-Each summer more than 60 000 Sydneysiders and visitors flock to the Sydney Harbour for good food, fine wine and the best new film screenings agains the backdrop of Sydney’s city skyline.
+Each summer more than 60 000 Sydneysiders and visitors flock to the Sydney Harbour for good food, fine wine and the latest film screened against the backdrop of Sydney’s city skyline.
 Tickets normally sell out within a few hours so get in if you get a chance.

-It doesn’t have t be a special celebration to enjoy fireworks in Sydney.
-Every Saturday at 9pm crowds gather to enjoy one of the many restaurants in Darling Harbour while watching the sky light up the sky.
+It doesn’t have to be a special celebration to enjoy fireworks in Sydney.
+Every Saturday at 9pm crowds gather in Darling Harbour to watch the amazing fireworks light up the sky.
 It one of the best free and fun things to do in Sydney!

-Huge thanks to a few of my wonderful friends from Sydney for helping contribute to this amazing list of locals’ tips for visiting Sydney.
-No matter how many times I visited this fantastic city, I would’ve never gathered enough experience to write a post like this on my own!
+Huge thanks to a few of our wonderful friends from Sydney for contributing to this amazing list of locals’ tips for fun things to do in Sydney.
+No matter how many times we have visited this fantastic city, we could never have gathered enough experience to write a post like this on our own!

 We can’t stress enough the importance of travel insurance, especially in a country like Australia.
 Whether you just plan to explore the cities, do a little bit of hiking, or go extreme (think surfing, scuba diving, or ever skydiving), being protected on your travels is an irreplaceable peace of mind.We learned about the importance of travel insurance the hard way and now we never travel without coverage.